AI21Labs/ai21-python/README.md

 If you wish to interact with your Vertex AI endpoint on GCP, use the `AI21VertexClient` and `AsyncAI21VertexClient` clients.

-The following models are supported on Azure:
+The following models are supported on Vertex:

+- `jamba-1.5-mini`
-- `jamba-instruct`
+- `jamba-1.5-large`

 ```python
 from ai21 import AI21VertexClient